 Are also suspended during the Period (i) time-limits granted to the administration to check the completeness of an application or to request additional documents during the examination of an application as well as (ii), for civil servants, time-limits to withdraw a contractual termination procedure ("procédure de rupture conventionnelle").

-Subject to the Time-Limits Ordinance's provisions relating to public inquiries, time-limits for public consultation or participation shall be suspended until seven days following the state of health emergency's end date.
+Subject to the Time-Limits Ordinance's provisions relating to public inquiries, time-limits for public consultation or participation shall be suspended until 30 May 2020 inclusive.

 Provisions relating to time-limits imposed by the administration (Article 8)